Go to the Students section

 If you wish to commission a video related to Oxford Brookes your first point of contact should be the relevant Marketing and/or Communications team.
 They will be able to discuss your idea and be able to advise on how best to utilise video.

-Do not commission any video content without first speaking with your relevant contact, if you are unsure of who to get in touch with please contact the Marketing and Communications Directorate.
+Do not commission any video content without first speaking with your relevant contact, if you are unsure of who to get in touch with please contact the Marketing, Recruitment and Engagement Directorate.

 All video should be filmed at a minimum quality of full HD at a resolution of 1920x1080, wherever possible.